26th Regiment Royal Artillery: Batteries

-Three batteries are equipped with M270B1 systems, while one battery is equipped with the EXACTOR 2 systems.
+Three batteries are equipped with M270A2 MLRS systems, while 176 (Abu Klea) Battery is equipped with the EXACTOR 2 systems.

 26th Regiment Royal Artillery Association

 In 1993, the association was formed to enable serving and ex serving members of the regiment to meet bi-annually.
 Since then, the association has grown in membership and currently has approximately 500 full members.
 The association's website is intended to reach people in all parts of the world that either serve or have served in 26th Regiment Royal Artillery, whatever their cap badge might have been.